BlockScope/blockscope/drafts/2022-02-21-frontend-nosecones.rst

 new.
 I'd been keen to try functional reactive ever since Stephen Blackheath explained the fundamentals of it in a short talk he'd given at a Haskell Hackathon in Wellington, New Zealand.
-Apart from the effort of getting setup, developing this in reflex-frp__ was really intuitive for me with a printed copy of `cheat sheet`__ at hand.
+Apart from the effort of getting setup, developing this in Reflex-FRP_ was really intuitive for me with a printed copy of `cheat sheet`__ at hand.

 I'd previously developed product user interfaces for desktop and the web using